Important characteristics of Indian constitution

 Constitution of India is a scared document.
-It includes the characteristics of main Constitutions of World.
+Indian constitution includes the characteristics of main Constitutions of World.
 Indian Constitution is a result of continues attempt, study, discussion, thinking and hard work of drafting committee during the period of 2 years 11 month and 18 days.
-It was enforced in 26th January, 1950 throughout the India.
+Indian constitution was enforced in 26th January, 1950 throughout the India.

-The major characteristics of the Constitution of India are :
+The major features of Indian Constitution are :

 1. Biggest Constitution